kubernetes/sig-release/releases/release-1.14/README.md

 specific outstanding issues that are blocking the release.

 Join [kubernetes-milestone-burndown@] to get a calendar invite.
-This meeting may conflict with other community meetings, please prioritize this meeting if a member of the release team asks you to attend.
+This meeting may conflict with other community meetings.
+Please prioritize this meeting if a member of the release team asks you to attend.

 The intent of these meetings is to: